chenyyxx/DataIntegration/README.md

 - name (str): the name of the saved obj on disk to be loaded

 Returns:
-- pandas.Data.Frame: return complete information from dbSnp153 as a python dictionary
+- pandas.DataFrame: return complete information from dbSnp153 as a python dictionary

 Example:
 ```python